AyoubMoustahfid/AyoubMoustahfid/README.md

 <img width="50%" align="right" alt="Github Image" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 🌱 I’m currently learning NodeJs, Spring boot and ReactJs
+- 🌱 I’m currently learning NodeJs, Spring boot, and ReactJs
 - 👯 I’m looking to collaborate on NodeJs projects and Basic Web Dev stuff
-- 📫 How to reach me: You may follow me on [Linkedin](https://www.linkedin.com/in/ayoub-moustahfid-b14198185)
+- 📫 How to reach me: You may follow me on [Linkedin](https://www.linkedin.com/in/ayoub-moustahfid)
-- ⚡ Fun fact: Jack of all trades , Master of None !
+- ⚡ Fun fact: Jack of all trades, Master of None!
 <br />